-That said, macro trends like IOT (Internet of Things), streaming video, and security breaches seem to make the colo market even more valuable.
+That said, macro trends like IoT (Internet of Things), streaming video, and security breaches seem to make the colocation market even more valuable.

-While our company focuses more on building scalable, predictable revenue generation systems, and leaves industry analysis to industry analysts, it is not surprising when some investment decisions for marketing automation and sales enablement come down to industry growth forecasts.
+While our company focuses more on building scalable, predictable revenue generation systems and leaves industry analysis to industry analysts, it is unsurprising when some investment decisions for marketing automation and sales enablement come down to industry growth forecasts.

 Why do I think the person who submitted this question works for a company that only sells cloud services?

-With Amazon, Google, and IBM controlling well over half of U.S. cloud market share, there is consolidation that is going on.
-If you speak with industry analysts, you will find that cloud is fueling an enormous amount of demand in the data center space.
+With Amazon, Google, and IBM controlling well over half of the U.S. cloud market share, consolidation is going on.
+If you speak with industry analysts, you will find that cloud is fueling enormous demand in the data center space.

 All of the security breaches are fueling a tremendous amount of growth in the colo space.
 The cost of power, cooling, staff, and the scarcity of staff are all factors fueling much growth in the colo data center space.